haganbt/PYLON-exporter/README.md

 **Custom Tableau Recipes**

 To create a custom Tableau config recipe simply copy the example ```(/config/standard-tableau.js)``` and rename accordingly.
-Providing the config file name contains the string 'tableau', the default workbook will be output witht eh source files.
+Providing the config file name contains the string 'tableau', the default workbook will be output with the source files.

 ### Feature Requests and Bugs